santhoshpkumar/Cuda-Install-and-Setup/README.md

 # Install cuda and cuDNN on ubuntu 18.04

-## This contains step by step instructions to install cuda v9.0 and cudnn 7.2 (or 9.2 and 7.3) in ubuntu 18.04
+## This contains step by step instructions to install cuda v9.0 (or 9.2) and cudnn 7.3 in ubuntu 18.04

 ### Steps
 - verify the system has a cuda-capable gpu